Skip to main content

 This script will automatically build the Docker image and open it in a Docker container.

-Launch Gazebo Classic Simulator
+Launch Gazebo Simulator

 Inside the docker container, launch a simulation: